arismendyl97/classifying-gender-by-name/README.md

      - `spanish names db - validation.csv`
      - `spanish names db - testing.csv`
      - `spanish names db - post_testing.csv`
    - This script ensures the dataset is clean and properly formatted for training, validation, and testing.
-   Note: post_testing dataset is for app final testing purposes.
+   **Note:** The `post_testing.csv` dataset is used for final testing purposes.

 3. **training**
-   - Contains the `training_model.py` file which is responsible for training the LSTM model.
-The training process is managed and tracked using MLflow.
+   - Contains the `training_model.py` file, responsible for training the LSTM model that classifies gender based on names.
-   - Once the training is complete, the best model is registered using the MLflow API in the `best_model.py` file.
+   - The training process is managed and tracked using MLflow.
+Once training is complete, the best model is registered using the MLflow API in the `best_model.py` file.

+4. **app**
+   - Contains the `flow.py` file, which runs the model as a Flask application.
+   - The application integrates with Prometheus and Grafana for monitoring model performance.
+   - The repo root includes all necessary Docker components (`Dockerfile`, `docker-compose.yml`) to containerize and run the application.

+5. **CloudFormation**
+   - Contains a CloudFormation template (`aws_ec2_cloud-docker-app.yaml`) that automates the deployment of the Dockerized application to an EC2 instance.
+   - This template provisions the necessary AWS infrastructure, installs Docker and Docker Compose on the EC2 instance, and deploys the application.

 ## Installation